2004 Ukrainian Cup final

-The 2004 Ukrainian Cup Final was a football match that took place at the NSC Olimpiyskiy on 30 May 2004.
+The 2004 Ukrainian Cup final was a football match that took place at the NSC Olimpiyskiy on 30 May 2004.
 The match was the 13th Ukrainian Cup Final and it was contested by Shakhtar Donetsk and Dnipro Dnipropetrovsk.
 The Olympic stadium is the traditional arena for the cup final.
+Shakhtar Donetsk beat Dnipropetrovsk 2-0.

 Road to Kyiv

 All 16 Ukrainian Premier League clubs do not have to go through qualification to get into the competition; Dnipro and Shakhtar therefore both qualified for the competition automatically.